Blade Templates

 </script>

-However, instead of manually calling json_encode
+However, instead of manually calling json_encode, you may use the @json Blade directive:

 <script>